ENGLISH LAVENDER

 Country of origin: North America

-It is cultivated from seed or seedlings that emerge from these self-seeding plants but taking cuttings is the best way to go.
+It is propagated from seed or seedlings that emerge from these self-seeding plants but taking cuttings is the best way to go.
 With a sharp knife or pruners, cut off 10 cm shoots that are growing from the base of the stem.
 Cut them off as close to the crown as possible without damaging it.
 Gently push the cuttings into soggy potting soil about 3 cm deep.
 Place them in a protected location out of sunlight and winds.
+Keep the soil moist at all times, watering daily.
 It can take up to two months for new growth to appear.

 Spring